 Would you be interested to know the real-time positions of the buses you're interested in and their ETA at the bus stop of your choice?

-Balmukund Agrawal: Balmukund formulate these 3 questions:
+Balmukund Agrawal:

 Would you be interested to know the real-time number of vacant seats in these buses?